 The Project Investigator plays an integral part in the Department's Domestic Violence Unit.
 In addition to providing photos and 911 tapes for the prosecutors, the Project Investigator accompanies the prosecutors when meeting with a victim outside of the Department's facility, and provides other services immediately upon request of the prosecutors.
-90% of initial screenings are held at the Victim/Witness Unit's facility.
+Ninety percent of initial screenings are held at the Victim/Witness Unit's facility.
 The interview is conducted by the prosecutor, with a victim/witness counselor, and the Project Investigator sits in to receive assignments from the prosecutor.

 The DVU's triage process is to first put the victim at ease and to build trust between the victim and DVU staff before any strategic efforts can be made for the process of prosecution.
-Oftentimes the victims are distraught and anxious initially, so the prosecutor is not able to question the victim nor can the Investigator photograph the session until the victim is willing to authorize the process.
-Due to the prosecutors multiple appearances in court, the Project Investigator must work collaboratively with the prosecutor and the victim/witness counselor to document obtain more information to effectively convict the perpetrator.
-The Project Investigator received a specialized training in the area of social networking.
-The social networking training will enable the investigator to assist the assigned prosecutors in conducting online research and investigation of unlawful and/or illegal online messages sent by perpetrators intended to intimidate, harass, and threaten female victims of domestic violence.
+Oftentimes the victims are distraught and anxious initially, so the prosecutor is not able to question the victim, nor can the Investigator photograph or videotape the session until the victim is willing to authorize the process.
+The DVU Unit will use the Project Investigator for videotaping on a case by case decision.
+Certain Deputy Prosecuting Attorney's prefer using videotaping and some prefer pictures.
+All video recordings are stored on the Project Investigator's computer.
+The Project Investigator is the only one that has access to their work computer.
+Each computer is secured by a user name and password specifically for that county employee.
+All Department building facilities are secured buildings where entry requires a Department of the Prosecuting Attorney's access card along with authorized fingerprint.
+Duplicated videotapes are used for Discovery purposes only and it is viewed by the person preparing the case and the defense attorney.
+Due to the prosecutors' multiple appearances in court, the Project Investigator must work collaboratively with the prosecutor and the victim/witness counselor to obtain more information to effectively convict the perpetrator.

-The current disposition of statistics should be viewed with the understanding that there are many factors outside the control of the deputy prosecuting attorney handling a case.
-These include 1) failure of a victim to appear at trial, 2) recantation of a victim, 3) adverse rules of judges, 4) sympathetic attitudes of jurors to domestic violence perpetrators, sometimes resulting in acquittal of cases despite prosecution having a strong case, and 5) insufficient or faulty police investigation.
-In addition, at least 20% of victims have come through this Department multiple times and will withdraw their charges.
+The current disposition of statistics should be viewed with the understanding that there are many factors that impact the outcomes of domestic violence cases.
+These factors include: 1) victim not appearing at trial, 2) recanting, 3) adverse rules of judges, 4) jurors being sympathetic to domestic violence perpetrators, sometimes resulting in acquittal of cases despite prosecution having a strong case, and 5) insufficient or faulty police investigation.

-The Department's Victim/Witness Unit and the DVU Unit work cooperatively with non-profit private organizations - Women Helping Women, Child & Family Service, PACT, and government agencies - the State Court System, Department of Human Services (Child Protective Services) and the Maui Police Department (MPD) Domestic Violence Unit.
-The Women Helping Women staff assist the Project Investigator in locating victims and refer victims to this Department's DVU to conduct follow-up services needed for trial preparation.
+The Department's Victim/Witness Unit and the DVU Unit work cooperatively with nonprofit private organizations - Women Helping Women, Child & Family Service, PACT, and government agencies - the State Court System, Department of Human Services (Child Protective Services) and the Maui Police Department (MPD) Domestic Violence Unit.
+The Women Helping Women staff assist the Project Investigator in locating victims and referring victims to this Department's DVU to conduct follow-up services needed for trial preparation.
 The MPD's Domestic Violence Unit also works closely with the Project Investigator in providing other evidence and information not provided through their information database system.

 The DVU prosecutors express their concerns that although perpetrators are convicted, the safety and well-being of the victims still remain at risk after prosecution when perpetrators are released.
-There are limited transient temporary housing options in Maui County and limited financial aid for women victims to pursue a life of normalcy and independence.
-It is speculated that the shortage of temporary housing, limited financial aid, unemployment, and financial hardship, drug addiction, poor self-esteem, contribute to many female victims returning to their homes with the perpetrators.
-This has resulted in the recycling of domestic violence and perpetrators and reappearing in the court system.
-Domestic Violence against females in Maui County represents 99% of all Domestic Violence cases received on an annual basis.
+There are limited transient temporary housing options in Maui County and limited financial assistance for victims to pursue a life of normalcy and independence.
+It is speculated that the shortage of temporary housing, limited financial assistance, lack of employment, financial hardship, drug addiction, and poor self-esteem may contribute to many victims returning to their homes with the perpetrators.
+This has resulted in the cycling of domestic violence and perpetrators and reappearing in the court system.